tlswg/draft-ietf-tls-external-psk-importer/draft-wood-tls-external-psk-importer.md

 # Privacy Considerations

+DISCLAIMER: This section contains a sketch of a design for protecting external PSK identities.
+It is not meant to be implementable as written.

 External PSK identities are typically static by design so that endpoints may use them to lookup keying material.
 For some systems and use cases, this identity may become a persistent tracking identifier.
 One mitigation to this problem is encryption.
-Future drafts may specify a way for encrypting PSK identities using a mechanism similar to that of the Encrypted SNI protposal {{?I-D.ietf-tls-esni}}.
+Future drafts may specify a way for encrypting PSK identities using a mechanism similar to that of the Encrypted SNI proposal {{?I-D.ietf-tls-esni}}.
 Another approach is to replace the identity with an unpredictable or "obfuscated" value derived from the corresponding PSK.
 One such proposal, derived from a design outlined in {{?I-D.ietf-dnssd-privacy}}, is as follows.
 Let ipskx be the imported PSK with identity ImportedIdentity, and N be a unique nonce of length equal to that of ImportedIdentity.hash.